CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Both displays on these bike computers are monochromatic.
 This isn’t a major issue since they don’t have maps, so you only miss out on features like color-coded power/HR zones, etc.

-The readability of both displays is excellent in direct sunlight, but you can’t adjust the number of data fields.
+Both displays are well readable in direct sunlight, but the number of data fields cannot be adjusted.

 Also available at coospo.com